How to Stay Motivated for Running

 It’s far easier to stay motivated if you have an achievable goal you are working towards.
-You’ll be determined to reach your target, and as a result you’ll be willing to work harder and put that extra bit of effort in.
-If you’re just running for the sake of it and don’t have an objective, you’ll soon get bored and are likely to stop running after a little while.
+You’ll be determined to reach your target, and as a result you’ll work harder and put that extra bit of effort in.
+If you run just for the sake of it and don’t have an objective, you’ll soon get bored and are likely to stop running after a little while.

-Completing a virtual challenge is an ideal type of goal that runners can try to achieve.
-Virtual challenges require you to run a set distance throughout the month in however many sessions you like.
-Different distances are available to take part in, allowing people of all abilities and ages to participate, and the distances can be covered whenever and wherever you like.
+Completing a Race At Your Pace virtual running challenge is an ideal type of goal that runners can try to achieve.
+Virtual running challenges require you to run a set distance throughout the month in however many sessions you like.
+There are a range of different distances to choose from, allowing people of all abilities and ages to participate.
+The distances can be covered whenever and wherever you like!

 Run with a Partner

-Running seems easier and more enjoyable when you have someone to share it with and it’s a great way of keeping fit and spending time with people you care about.
+Running seems easier and more enjoyable when you have someone to share it with.
+It’s a great way of keeping fit and spending time with people you care about too.
 Rather than arranging to meet a friend for a slice of cake, instead organise to go on a run together – it’ll motivate you to put the TV remote down and get off the sofa!

 Create a Training Plan

-When people first start to get into exercise, they usually make the same mistake of just running for as long as they can.
+When people first start to get into exercise they usually make the same mistake of running for as long as they can.
 Within a few minutes they run out of breath and are adamant that they’ll never put their running shoes on again.
-However, if you create and follow a detailed training plan, it’ll make it much easier for you to ease into fitness – you’ll also be able to track your progress and see how much you’ve improved.
+However, if you create and follow a detailed training plan, it’ll make it much easier for you to ease into fitness.
+You’ll also be able to track your progress and see how much you’re improving.

-You should mark significant milestones as you go through your training plan.
-For example, your first mile completed or your first run without walk breaks if you’re new to running, or if you’re taking your fitness slightly more seriously, make sure you record your first sub-7 mile as well as the first time you complete a double-digit run.
+Mark significant milestones as you go through your training plan to motivate yourself.
+For example, celebrate your first mile completed, or your first run without walk breaks if you’re new to running.
+These are brilliant achievements!
+If you’re already an established runner though, make sure you record your first sub-7 mile, as well as the first time you complete a double-digit run!

-Training can be incredibly tough at times, and as you’re constantly working hard and pushing yourself, you’re entitled to a little treat every so often.
-You should celebrate certain successes, such as the milestones mentioned above, but this doesn’t necessarily mean tucking into your favourite takeaway.
+Training can be incredibly tough at times as you’re constantly working hard and pushing yourself.
+Remember you’re entitled to a little treat every so often!
+You should celebrate successes, such as the milestones mentioned above, but this doesn’t necessarily mean tucking into your favourite takeaway.
 Make it a productive reward, such as a new pair of running shoes or a running t-shirt.
-As a result, you’ll be looking forward to trying out your new gear, and will be itching to go out for another run.
+As a result, you’ll look forward to trying out your new gear, and will be itching to go out for another run.